atamuratov07/cpp-starter/config-guide.md

 -  save and exit - `:wq`

+7. Change the neovim config file location:

+-  to check current location run this in terminal `nvim --headless +"echo stdpath('config')" +qa`
+-  add this line to the .bashrc file `export XDG_CONFIG_HOME="$HOME/.config"`

 8. Create template file for cpp by running this in Terminal - `nvim ~/.config/nvim/templates/cp_template.cpp` Than, paste this template code: